anubhav-cp/Socket-Client-Server/README.md

 # Socket-Client-Server
-A Chatting application which allows multiple clients to connect and chat.
+A Chatting application which allows multiple clients to connect and chat with multiple users.

 Key Feaures:
 1. Clients can set their usernames.